torvalds/linux/Documentation/scheduler/sched-util-clamp.rst

 By changing it to 512 for example the range reduces to [0:512].
 This is useful to restrict how much boosting tasks are allowed to acquire.

-Requests from tasks to go above this knob value will still succeed, but they won't be satisfied until it is more than p->uclamp[UCLAMP_MIN].
+Requests from tasks to go above this kanalb value will still succeed, but they won't be satisfied until it is more than p->uclamp[UCLAMP_MIN].

 The value must be smaller than or equal to sched_util_clamp_max.